-This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$119,915,000 principal amount of Revenue Anticipation Notes, 2018 Series A (the "2018 Series A Revenue Anticipation Notes" or the "Notes").
-The Notes are dated the date of delivery.
+This Official Statement, which includes the cover page, inside cover page and appendices, has been prepared by the County of Nassau (the "County"), in the State of New York (the "State"), and provides certain information in connection with the sale by the County of \$90,840,000 principal amount of General Improvement Bonds, 2018 Series A (the "2018 Series A Bonds" or the "Bonds") and \$59,605,000 principal amount of Bond Anticipation Notes, 2018 Series A (the "2018 Series A Bond Anticipation Notes" or the "Notes").
+The Bonds and the Notes are collectively referred to herein as the "Obligations."
+The Obligations are dated the date of delivery.
+The interest rates, maturities and prices or yields of the Bonds are set forth on the inside cover page of this Official Statement.
 The interest rate, maturity and price or yield of the Notes are set forth on the cover page of this Official Statement.
+The Bonds are subject to redemption prior to maturity as set forth herein.
 The Notes are not subject to redemption prior to maturity.

-This Official Statement consists of the front section and Appendices A through I. The front section of this Official Statement sets forth information concerning the Notes, including payment provisions of the Notes, the use of proceeds of the Notes, the nature of the Notes and the rights of holders of the Notes, and certain other information relating to the Notes.
+This Official Statement consists of the front section and Appendices A through H. The front section of this Official Statement sets forth information concerning the Obligations, including payment and redemption provisions of the Obligations, the use of proceeds of the Obligations, the nature of the Obligations and the rights of holders of the Obligations, and certain other information relating to the Obligations.
 APPENDIX A sets forth information about the County, including information about the County's financial condition and certain economic factors affecting the County.
-The County's audited financial statements for the fiscal year ended December 31, 2017 are included by reference in APPENDIX B. APPENDIX D sets forth information about outstanding indebtedness of the County and the Nassau County Interim Finance Authority ("NIFA").
-APPENDIX E sets forth information about the estimated outstanding bonded indebtedness of political subdivisions within the County.
+The County's audited financial statements for the fiscal year ended December 31, 2016 are included by reference in APPENDIX B. APPENDIX D sets forth information about outstanding indebtedness of the County and the Nassau County Interim Finance Authority ("NIFA").
+APPENDIX E sets forth information about the county.
 APPENDIX F sets forth information about the County's workforce.
 APPENDIX G sets forth certain economic and demographic information about the County.
-APPENDIX H sets forth actual and preliminary pro forma projected cash flows of the County for certain periods.